Rent-to-Own Homes Pros and Cons: Is It Worth It?

 Getting a mortgage can be hard if your credit score isn’t where it needs to be.
 Rent-to-own gives you time to fix that while living in the home you want to buy.
 Since improving your credit can take time, this setup is ideal for getting a head start while still working on your financial profile.

-Time to build up your down payment
+Take advantage of the time to build up your down payment

 Saving for a down payment can feel impossible, especially if you’re aiming for a hefty 20% of the home price.
-With a rent-to-own deal, you get more time — usually a year or longer — to save up.
+With a rent-to-own deal, you get more time, usually a year or longer, to save up.
 Plus, knowing the home’s future price helps you plan your budget and savings goals while already enjoying your soon-to-be place.

 Build job stability